-GENERAL PROVISIONS
+2. GENERAL PROVISIONS

 - 1. The layout of the Thesis has to comply with the general formatting regulations set for scientific manuscripts and project documentation. - 2.
-The Thesis must consist of approximately 80 pages (excluding appendices and list of references).
+The Thesis must consist of approximately 80 pages for Master's Thesis (excluding appendices and list of references).
 In addition, the total size of the Thesis must be chosen so as to completely cover the specific topic and reach the aim of the Thesis. - 3.
 The recommended structure of the Thesis is as follows: - a.
 Introductory part 3-5% - b.
 Main research part (including literature review, methodology, results) 92-95% - c.
 Conclusions and recommendations 2-3% - 4.
 Requirements for the arrangement of the Thesis slightly differ for submission in RTU and VGTU:

-RTU VGTU

-1. Title page (see App.
+RTU VGTU 1.
+Title page (see App.
 5) 1.
 Title page (see App.
-1)
+1) 2.

-2. Signature Page (see App.
-6) App.
-6)2.
 Signature Page (see App.
-2)

-3. Declaration of authorship (see App.
+6) 2.
+Signature Page (see App.
+2) 3.
+Declaration of authorship (see App.
 7).
 3. Declaration of authorship (see App.
 3).

-4. Confirmation of the Thesis' submission 4.
-Confirmation of the Thesis' submission

-to the ORTUS system (see point 82) to the UIS subsystem (see point 83)

-5. Supervisors' task 5.
-Objectives for Master's Thesis (see

-App.4)

-6. Annotation in three languages (English, 6.
-Annotation in two languages (English

-Latvian, and an optional language) and Lithuanian)

-7. Table of con ntents

-8. List of figures

-9. List of tables

-10. Abbreviations

-11. Introduction

-12. Literature review

-13. Methodolog gy

-14. Results and discussion

-15. Conclusion s and recommendations

-16. References

-or's publications [†]

-18. List of authority or's presentations [‡]

-19. Appendices
+4. Confirmation of the Thesis' submission to the 4.
+Objectives for Master's Thesis (see App.4) ORTUS system (see point 83) 5.
+Annotation in two languages (English and Lithua- 5.
+Supervisors' task nian) 6.
+Annotation in two languages (English, Latvian) 8.
+List 9.
+List 10.Abb 11.Intr 12.Literat 13.Methodology (additional paragra 14.Results a 15.Conclusion a 16.Re 17.List of author 18.List of author of contents of figures t of tables previations roduction ture review aph Environmental Impact Assessment ) and discussion and recomendations efferences or's publications or's presentations

 - 5. The title page, signature page, declaration of authorship and supervisors' task page are formatted in compliance with the templates provided in the appendix. - 6.
 The Introduction should be subdivided into following sections: Problem, Actuality of the study, Aim of the study, Objectives, Object, Novelty, Practical significance, Hypothesis. - 7.
 Conclusions should be provided after each main chapter, where the main ideas, results and conclusions are summarized. - 8.
-The sections of Methodology, as well as Results and discussion should include detailed description of all the research methods used (e.g. theoretical, experimental, modelling) in the Master's thesis.
+The sections of Methodology, as well as Results and discussion should include detailed description of all the research methods used (e.g. theoretical, experimental, modelling) in the thesis.
+Additionally here is included compulsory paragraph Environmental Impact Assessment, where is analyzed both Latvian and Lithuanian case (2-3 p.)